 The many flavors of Agile include:

-- Extreme Programming: Emphasizes short development cycles with frequent releases of software for evaluation, after which a new development cycle begins.
+- Extreme Programming (XP): Emphasizing short development cycles with frequent releases of software for evaluation, XP is based on a set of software development best practices.
 You can read more about extreme programming at “Extreme Programming: A Gentle Introduction“

-With a description of the product stories in hand, the Agile developer gets to work, creating pieces of software that address individual product stories.
-After a one- to two-week cycle of development (known in Scrum as a sprint) the developer hands off the new software to the product owner so she can try it out and make suggestions for improvement.
-The developer then begins another sprint, incorporating those suggestions into a new iteration.
-After every sprint, the product owner has the chance to redirect the team to new product stories, or to revise the team’s understanding of the existing product stories.
-Through these repeated interactions, which provide fast, focused feedback, the developer and the product owner zero in on a software application that does what the product owner needs it to do.
-If time and money are tight, as they often are, the product owner has regular opportunities to make choices about which product stories are the most important, and which can be dispensed with if necessary.
+The product owner prioritizes the user stories, which are collectively referred to as the product backlog, and in each development cycle, the team creates pieces of software that address one or more user stories.
+After a one- to two-week cycle of development (known in Scrum as a sprint) the team presents the new software to the product owner in a sprint review meeting so she can try it out and make suggestions for improvement.
+The team then begins another sprint, incorporating those suggestions into a new iteration and beginning work on new user stories, depending on their capacity.
+After every sprint, the product owner has the chance to redirect the team to new user stories, or to revise the team’s understanding of an existing user story.
+Through these repeated interactions, which provide fast, focused feedback, the team and the product owner zero in on a software application that does what the product owner needs it to do.
+If time and money are tight, as they often are, the product owner has regular opportunities to make choices about which user stories are the most important, and which can be dispensed with if necessary.

 Like Lean, Agile will be a recurring topic throughout this book.
 To get started learning about Agile on your own, see the following: